 King Street regeneration project planning application

-See the latest plans to revitalise the western end of King Street
+Plans to revitalise the western end of King Street are approved

-The latest proposals to build a new cinema and genuinely affordable homes in the western end of King Street are now on show.
+Plans to build a new cinema, new genuinely affordable homes and a revitalised civic campus at the western end of King Street have been approved.

-“We want to make Hammersmith proud by breathing new life into the western end of King Street,” said Cllr Stephen Cowan, Leader of Hammersmith & Fulham Council.
+“This is an important moment in our mission to revitalise Hammersmith because it will breathe new life into the western end of King Street,” said Cllr Stephen Cowan, Leader of the London Borough of Hammersmith & Fulham.